 2. Allocation of Resources

 The availability of essential resources is getting scarce and expensive day by day.
-Because of population explosion and rising standard of living, the demand for such limited resources has grown a lot in past few years.
-There is an urgent need to allocate such precious resources strictly on a priority basis and also utilise them optimally.
+Because of population explosion and rising standard of living, the demand for such limited resources has grown a lot in the past few years.
+There is an urgent need to allocate such precious resources strictly on a priority basis and also utilize them optimally.
 Hence, the government has to step in, take full control and plan optimum allocation of resources to avoid their haphazard exploitation, non-prioritized usage and non-productive wastage.

 The marketing research helps the government to allocate resources systematically and optimally as follows:

 - MR provides crucial data to the government about the production, distribution, consumption, income pattern of the population, etc.

 - After doing a thorough analysis and study of such data, the government evaluates and decides on the current priorities of its people and accordingly plans out a procedure to systematically allocate resources to meet social interests.